TradingView Pro vs Professional Trading Terminals: Which Do You Need?

 Godel Terminal Professional:

-- Real-time data for 100+ exchanges included
+- Real-time data across major exchanges included

-- Level 2 quotes available
+- Nasdaq TotalView Level 2 quotes included

 - Full Time & Sales data